RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/nodes/actions.md

 | action | string | The name of the action required. |

 Currently supported actions are:

 - `remove`: Removes the node from the cluster after migrating all bound resources to other nodes.
 As soon as a successful remove request is received, the cluster will no longer automatically migrate resources (shards/endpoints) to the node, even if the remove task fails at some point.

 - `maintenance_on`: Creates a snapshot of the node, migrates shards to other nodes, and prepares the node for maintenance.
 See [maintenance mode]({{<relref "/rs/clusters/maintenance-mode">}}) for more information.

+    - As of Redis Enterprise Software version 7.4.2, a new node snapshot is created only if no maintenance mode snapshots already exist or if you set `"overwrite_snapshot": true` in the request body.

+        ```sh
+        POST /v1/nodes/1/actions/maintenance_on
+        {
+            "overwrite_snapshot": true
+        }
+        ```

-    - If there aren't enough resources to migrate shards out of the maintained node, set `"keep_slave_shards":`&nbsp;`true` in the request body to keep the replica shards in place but demote any master shards.
+    - If there aren't enough resources to migrate shards out of the maintained node, set `"evict_ha_replica": false` and `"evict_active_active_replica": false` in the request body to keep the replica shards in place but demote any master shards.
+Use these two parameters instead of `keep_slave_shards`, which is deprecated as of Redis Enterprise Software version 7.4.2.

+        ```sh
+        POST /v1/nodes/1/actions/maintenance_on
+        {
+            "overwrite_snapshot": true,
+            "evict_ha_replica": false,
+            "evict_active_active_replica": false
+        }
+        ```

+    - To specify databases whose shards should be evicted from the node when entering maintenance mode, set `"evict_dbs": ["List of database ID strings"]` in the request body.

+        ```sh
+        POST /v1/nodes/1/actions/maintenance_on
+        {
+            "overwrite_snapshot": true,
+            "evict_dbs": ["1", "3"]
+        }
+        ```

 - `maintenance_off`: Restores node to its previous state before maintenance started.
 See [maintenance mode]({{<relref "/rs/clusters/maintenance-mode">}}) for more information.

     - By default, it uses the latest node snapshot.

     - Use `"snapshot_name":`&nbsp;`"..."` in the request body to restore the state from a specific snapshot.

     - To avoid restoring shards at the node, use `"skip_shards_restore":`&nbsp;`true`.

 - `enslave_node`: Turn node into a replica.

 ### Response {#post-response}